ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-05-17-manufacturing-how-much-does-a-typical-fmcg-company-spend-on-the-packaging-how-can-technology-help.md

 The main advantage computer vision brings to packaging is its ability to guarantee an error-free finished product.
 This technology can compare files, scanning pixel-by-pixel to catch any printing errors, thus allowing FMCG companies to reduce overruns and prevent misprinted packaging from getting shipped to the customer.

-Based on Statista’s findings, the computer vision consumer goods market will almost double in just one year, going from [$9.4 billion this year to $17.7 billion next year](https://www.statista.com/statistics/641922/worldwide-artificial-intelligence-computer-vision-market-revenues/).
+Based on Statista's findings, the computer vision consumer goods market will almost double in just one year, going from [$9.4 billion this year to $17.7 billion next year](https://www.statista.com/statistics/641922/worldwide-artificial-intelligence-computer-vision-market-revenues/).

 Beyond the ability to see errors that humans cannot, computer vision enables apps to identify products by their packaging, allowing them to find that product and quickly purchase it.
-For example, Amazon Flow can recognize products on a physical retail shelf, in your friend’s fridge, at the office, or wherever you will go.
+For example, Amazon Flow can recognize products on a physical retail shelf, in your friend's fridge, at the office, or wherever you will go.
 Then it offers you options for buying that product, conveniently delivered by Amazon.

 #### Virtual reality